electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 modules.
 Once you have a working Electron app in development mode, you need to use additional tooling to create a packaged app you can distribute to your users (also known as a **distributable**).
-Distributables can be either installers (e.g. MSI on Windows) or portable executable files (e.g. `.zip` on macOS).
+Distributables can be either installers (e.g. MSI on Windows) or portable executable files (e.g. `.app` on macOS).

 ### Importing your project into Forge

 We recommend using Electron Forge as your  Electron Forge as a devDependency of your app and use its `import` command to scaffold your existing app into a Forge project:

 ```sh npm2yarn
 npm install --save-dev @electron-forge/cli